-To evaluate the speed up of this attack compared to the LWE case, we estimate the cost of the brute force component while assuming equal cost of the lattice reduction for LWE and RLWE.
-Let $c\cdot M(h_r(s), \alpha, \beta)$ represent the cost of checking a secret candidate using $M(h_r(s), \alpha, \beta)$ samples, where $c$ is a constant factor that accounts for the computational resources required for each verification.
-Let $T_{\text{guess}}^{\text{LWE}}$ be the average time complexity of the exhaustive search for LWE, assuming we sweep through the secret candidates in ascending Hamming weight order:
+To evaluate the speed up of the RLWE attack, we estimate the cost of the brute force component while assuming equal cost of lattice reduction for LWE and RLWE.
+Let $c\cdot M(h_r(s), \alpha, \beta)$ represent the cost of checking a secret candidate using $M(h_r(s), \alpha, \beta)$ samples, where $c$ is a constant accounting for the computational cost of each verification.
+Let $T_{\text{guess}}^{\text{LWE}}$ be the average time complexity of the exhaustive search for LWE, assuming we sweep through secret candidates in ascending Hamming weight order: